cujojs/when/docs/api.md

 var promise = when.some(array, n)
 ```

-Initiates a competitive race that requires `n` winners.
+A competitive race that requires `n` winners.
 The returned promise will

 * fulfill when `n` promises are fulfilled with an array containing the values of the fulfilled input promises, *or*
 * reject when it becomes impossible for `n` promises to become fulfilled (ie when `(array.length - n) + 1` reject) with an array containing the reasons of the rejected input promises